 - It is suitable for women about to undergo major surgery or surgery on their legs.

-- There is no evidence that the POCP is associated with an increased risk of VTE.
+- There is no evidence that the POP is associated with an increased risk of VTE.

 Disadvantages of a progestogen-only contraceptive pill (compared with a combined oral contraceptive pill)

 - It has to be taken meticulously at the same time each day.
-The error for forgotten pills is just three hours late for traditional POCPs.
-Newer POCPs contain desogestrel which has a licence for 12 hours.
+The error for forgotten pills is just three hours late for traditional POPs.
+Newer POPs contain desogestrel which has a licence for 12 hours.

 - It is just as susceptible to substances that cause enzyme induction, like rifampicin, many anticonvulsants and St John's wort.

-- It does not control the menstrual cycle as effectively as the COCP.
+- It does not control the menstrual cycle as effectively as the COC pill.

 - There is an increased risk of ovarian cysts, perhaps up to 30%.
 They are usually reversible and do not require operation.

-- There may be a small increased risk of breast cancer for women taking the POCP.
+- There may be a small increased risk of breast cancer for women taking the POP.

-The UK Medical Eligibility Criteria (UKMEC) should be used to determine safety of prescribing the POCP for individual women.
+The UK Medical Eligibility Criteria (UKMEC) should be used to determine safety of prescribing the POP for individual women.
 These recommendations divide conditions into four categories: